Rainy-City1212/Rainy-s-IW4X-Trickshot-Mod-Menu/README.md

 ## Credits

 * **Rainy City** - IW4x .GSC trickshot menu development, edits, testing, organization, and release.
 * **SyndiShanX** - creator of the **Synergy MW2 GSC Menu**.
-Synergy was a major learning reference for this project, especially for understanding IW4x/GSC menu structure, dvars, functions, and implementation patterns.
+Portions of this project were adapted from or directly based on Synergy MW2 GSC Menu code, including some submenu structure and implementation patterns.
+Synergy was also a major learning reference for IW4x/GSC menu structure, dvars, functions, and general implementation.
-* **ineedbots / Bot Warfare** - creator/community behind **IW4 Bot Warfare**, including the bot system, waypoint/scriptdata foundation, and related bot support used for this setup.
+* **ineedbots / Bot Warfare** - creator/community behind Bot Warfare, including the bot system, waypoint/scriptdata foundation, and related bot support used for this setup.
 * **IW4x community** - client, documentation, testing knowledge, and modding resources.

 ## License

-This project is released under the GNU General Public License v3.0.
+This project is released under the **GNU General Public License v3.0**.

 This menu is open source for learning, private match use, and community modding.
-You are free to study, modify, and build from this project as long as you follow the GPLv3 license terms and keep derivative work open source under a compatible license.
+You are free to study, modify, redistribute, and build from this project as long as you follow the GPLv3 license terms and keep derivative work open source under a compatible license.

+Some portions of this project were adapted from GPLv3-licensed projects, including Synergy MW2 GSC Menu.
 Do not sell this menu or claim the work of credited creators as your own.